united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 With Node-Red, it is possible to quickly develop applications and prepare untreated sensor data so that Grafana, for example, can use it.
 For this purpose, so-called nodes are drawn onto a surface and wired together to create sequences.

-In the following, the creation of such Node-RED flows is demonstrated using the example sensors button bar, light barrier and inductive sensor.
+In the following, the creation of such Node-RED flows is demonstrated using the example sensors light barrier, button bar and inductive sensor.

-The first two nodes are the same for all connected sensors.
-Only after that we will distinguish between the different sensors.
+For all connected sensors, the first two nodes are the same.
+Only after the second node we will distinguish between the different sensors.

 *3.1 First node: MQTT-In*

 {{< imgproc mqtt_in Fit "800x150" >}}{{< /imgproc >}}

-In order to contextualise the resulting data points with the help of the United Manufacturing Hub, 3 identifiers are necessary:
+In order to contextualise the resulting data points with the help of the United Manufacturing Hub, three identifiers are necessary:

 - The customer ID to be assigned to the asset: *customerID* (Default value for the development setup "factoryinsight"